ajrcarey/pdfium-render/README.md

 Certain functions that access the file system are not available when compiling to WASM.
 In all cases, browser-specific alternatives are provided, as detailed at the link above.

+At the time of writing, the WASM builds of Pdfium at <https://github.com/bblanchon/pdfium-binaries/releases>
+are compiled with a non-growable WASM heap memory allocator.
+This means that attempting to open a PDF document longer than just a few pages will result in an unrecoverable out of memory error.
+The WASM builds of Pdfium at <https://github.com/paulocoutinhox/pdfium-lib/releases> are recommended as they do not have this problem.

 ## Multithreading